The fact that banner ad size has an impact on performance may seem intuitive and obvious to some people, but it is not to others.

 Following a commonly accepted banner ad size standard will result in more revenue and happier clients.
 Ad networks will deliver higher quality and better paying clients as well.

-Universal Ad Package
+Standard Sizes: Universal Ad Package

-ome sites will run only small button ads, which have been shown to deliver low click and advertiser retention rates.
+Some sites will run only small button ads, which have been shown to deliver low click and advertiser retention rates.

 Sites that follow this approach will have difficulty landing any major account with Web experience and risk losing important revenue opportunities.